Ritual is the passage way of the soul into the infinite

 Rituals can be used to empower positive life changes.
 Much of the empowerment comes from the connection between members.
 Group rituals show us that our actions and decisions have real effects on more than just ourselves.
 Through striving to better our own lives, we actively help to better the lives of others.

 Rituals facilitate us in dealing with our fears and anxieties in a way that empowers us, rather than hinders us.
-In our everyday life, fears and anxieties are naturally ignored because they interfere with our present moment objectives.
+In our everyday life, fears and anxieties are naturally repressed because they interfere with our present moment objectives.
 But as we ignore them and push them out of conscious awareness, they continue to grow and exert their effects on us subconsciously.
 In a ritual setting we can allow, even encourage, these fears and anxieties into conscious awareness, so we can acknowledge them, accept them, and let them go.
 Shedding their control in the process.

 Ritual settings encourage vulnerability, openness, and acceptance.
 As we allow ourselves to be vulnerable, we develop trust.
 As we develop trust we deepen our connection with ourselves and others.
 When we are intimately connected with others we are better adapted to confront our problems as individuals.